github/docs/content/osmand/map/online-raster-maps.md

 <img src="/assets/images/plugins/online-maps/om-2.png" />

 ### Tweak layer parameters
-In order to mix raster map layers better you can change layer transparency (by using a screen slider) and also you can change vector map style (hide polygons), so the underlay layers will be more visible, especially useful for satellite imagery.
+In order to mix raster map layers better, you can change layer transparency (by using a screen slider) and also you can change vector map style (hide polygons), so the underlay layers will be more visible, especially useful for satellite imagery.

 ### Add new online raster map source
-To create a raster map source you need to know **tile URL**.
+To create a raster map source you need to know **the tile URL**.
 This is URL that can distribute tiles in Mercator Projection.
 Here is a tile example URL https://tile.osmand.net/hd/6/55/25.png, where is the base part https://tile.osmand.net/hd/.

-In order to add new online raster map source go to:
+In order to add a new online raster map source go to:

 **Android**  {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.configure_map %} → {% data variables.android-values.layer_map %} → {% data variables.android-values.shared_string_add %}

 **iOS**   {% data variables.ios-values.menu %} → {% data variables.ios-values.map_settings_map %} → {% data variables.ios-values.map_settings_overunder %} → {% data variables.ios-values.map_settings_add_online_source %}

-At this screen you need to add next parameters:
+At this screen you need to add the next parameters:

 <img src="/assets/images/plugins/online-maps/om-4.png" />